DevRemuru/Docs/README.md

-# Docs
+# ForgeX - The future of self market making
-Docs, Tutorial and Guide for ForgeX
+Ultra-low latency, fully reliability, no-coding.
+All easy-to-use.